jonathan-s/argpar.se/content/2018/testing-django-admin.md

 ## Testing a file upload in Django admin

 If you're about to test an admin view where you upload some file, you'll need to use the test `Client` that django has in the `TestCase` class.
-Django has [some documentation](admin_post) around how that works.
+Django has [some documentation][admin_post] around how that works.

 The post method takes a path and a dictionary of DATA arguments.
 If one of these arguments is a file like object you'll be able to access it as `request.FILES` in the response.